 World Eaters Detachments

-Berzerker Warband | Index | None |
+Berzerker Warband | Index | All |

-In 9th edition, you are allotted a budget of Command Points and detachments depending on the size of game you are playing – though there are always a few weird exceptions to 40k rules.
+In 9th edition, you were allotted a budget of Command Points and detachments depending on the size of game you are playing – though there are always a few weird exceptions to 40k rules.

-In the core rules, those limits are:
+In the core rules, those limits were:

 - Combat Patrol – 3 Command Points & 1 detachment